B2C concepts and copywriting

 The thinking: We could give commuters very, very short stories that not only distracted them from the hustle and bustle, but also showed how a gym or beauty session could help them in their current commuting situation.
 Primarily OOH, I acknowledged where the audience was, whether that was on the underground, the bus or waiting to cross the road.

-The output: The creative focused on speaking to the audience in context, and showing them a motivational, positive, MINDBODY solution.
+The outcome: The creative focused on speaking to the audience in context, and showing them a motivational, positive, MINDBODY solution.

 I wrote a whole UK Tone & Voice guide to help MINDBODY’s team understand the UK audience, which I delve into in branding.